josemayer/genomic-evaluation-platform/README.md

 - [ ] Create schema to relational model of database
 - [ ] Create schemas to NoSQL models of databases
 - [ ] Create functions and procedures that will fit application into requirements
+- [ ] Add data persistance to all databases (in second phase, after development)